storacha/specs/did-mailto.md

 [DID Subject] may deactivate specific [DID document] by:

-1. Sending an email from [DID Subject] email address with with a [key revocation] message in the subject.
+1. Sending an email from [DID Subject] email address with a [key revocation] message in the subject.

 #### Key Revocation